Clarity (Homeland): Plot

 President Keane (Elizabeth Marvel) faces an uprising from her Cabinet, who are pushing to collect enough votes to invoke the 25th Amendment and remove her from office.
 Only Vice President Warner's (Beau Bridges) signature is needed to complete the process.
 Senator Paley (Dylan Baker) meets with Warner to make his case against Keane.
 Keane learns of the meeting and fears the worst when she is unable to contact Warner afterwards.
 She goes on the offensive, firing four of the Cabinet members she suspects betrayed her so they cannot vote against her.
 Wellington (Linus Roache) unsuccessfully tries to dissuade her, telling her it would be political suicide, and exactly the type of crisis the Russians were trying to engender.
 After news of the firing goes public, Warner informs her that, after giving it thought, he never signed the document already signed by the majority of the cabinet members.
 He insists that she reverse course and not go through with dismissing her Cabinet members.
 Keane refuses, stating that because of his actions, she does not trust him and suspects he plans to sign the document anyway as he is "one signature away from the presidency."
-Warner said her actions are tyrannical and likely unconstitutional, and that she left him no choice but to deliver the document declaring her unfit to the President pro tempore of the Senate.
-He later petitions to the Supreme Court to declare her pre-emptive firing of the Cabinet members illegal.
+Warner says her actions are tyrannical and likely unconstitutional, and that she leaves him no choice but to deliver the document declaring her unfit to the president pro tempore of the Senate.
+He later petitions to the Supreme Court to declare her preemptive firing of the Cabinet members illegal.